Collective Annealing by Switching Temperatures: a Boltzmann-type description: Numerical examples

 \subsection{Convergence}

-Now that we are able to achieve either inverse logarithmic or geometric decay, we want to verify whether we get similar convergence rates as SA.
+Now, we want to verify whether we get similar convergence rates as SA.
 We increase the dimensionality to $10$ and simulate $100$ particles over $5000$ time steps.
 We repeat and average the simulation $100$ times to avoid statistical bias.

-On the following figures, we will display the inverse logarithmic decay of classic simulated annealing as a solid blue line on the left panel.
+On the following figures, we will display the inverse logarithmic decay of classical simulated annealing as a solid blue line on the left panel.
 The solid and dashed red lines are the arithmetic mean and the geometric mean of the temperatures respectively.
 The dot-dashed red line is the temperature of the best particle $\widehat{X}^n$.
 On the right upper panel, we will show the average log MSE of the best particle for both SA and CAST (see eq. (\ref{eq:best})).
 On the right lower panel we will show the average log MSE of the average particle position for both SA and CAST (see eq. (\ref{eq:avg})).

 \paragraph{Inverse logarithmic decay} Since dimensionality affects the algorithm, we slightly tweak the values we found for the inverse logarithmic decay.
 We take the parameter set as follows

 Shown in Figure \ref{fig:log_conv}, we observe that the convergence rate for both the best particle error and the particle average error is identical for SA and CAST in the case of inverse logarithmic decay.